stevearrants/style/docs/abbacronym.md

 on the first reference.
 For example, *We use a CMS (Content Management System) to manage and serve content*.

 Some acronyms are more recognizable than their full spellings.
 For example, *NASA*.
-In such instances, the acronym is acceptable.
+In such instances, the acronym alone is acceptable.